Grand Teton Weather - Climbing Decision Support Page

 Climbers can experience hypothermia & frostbite during the summer.
 Wet clothes lose much of their insulating properties and a breeze can greatly increase the rate of heat loss so hypothermia can happen in air temperatures up to 50°F. Mild hypothermia can increase the odds of an accident due to the loss of dexterity, mental focus, and other factors.
 Forget hypothermia, just being cold is uncomfortable and can result in a loss of focus and dexterity.

 The cold can be deadly.
-Hypothermia took the lives of several Grand Teton climbers in 1985 after a snowstorm trapped five climbers on the Exum Ridge, and hypothermia ultimately took the life of Gary Miller in 2013.
+Hypothermia took the lives of three Grand Teton climbers in 1985 after a snowstorm caught five climbers on the Exum Ridge, and hypothermia ultimately took the life of Gary Miller in 2013.
 Hypothermia took the toes of Aaron Gams who wrote the guidebook, Teton Rock Climbs, after he got stuck on the Middle Teton during a shoulder-season climbing trip.

 https://en.wikipedia.org/wiki/Wind_chill